Research

 One of the circuits we probe in this context is the oxytocinergic system in mice.
 We approach this from three different angles.

 The first and arguably the most impactful social interaction experienced in life is the interaction with parents.
-In mammals, the quality of parental care is key to the survival of offsprings.
-But what is the neural substrate for good parental behavior?
+In many mammals, infants are partial poikilotherms and rely on adults to provide thermoregulatory care.
+However, the neural substrates for maternal thermoregulatory behaviors are unknown.

-We investigate neural substrates for some key maternal behaviors.
-In particular, we are interested in understanding how maternal mice recruit the help of other adult mice in order to provide optimal care for offsprings.
-In this context, we investigate sensory processing of pup-related cues, and how it might result in activating the oxytocinergic system.
+We investigate neural substrates for some key maternal thermoregulatory behaviors.
+In particular, we are interested in understanding how maternal mice recruit the help of other adult mice in order to provide optimal care for offspring.

 Spatial organization of maternal shepherding behavior in mice